-Check it out our guide for all of the different types of lentil varieties that you might spot when you're strolling down the aisle at the grocery store.
-We've also included a recipe to get you started.
+Check out our guide for all of the different types of lentil varieties that you might spot when you're strolling down the aisle at the grocery store.
+We've also included lentil recipes to get you started.

 2. Green Lentils

 Another common type of lentils is green lentils.
 They have a slightly peppery flavor and firm texture but do have the longest cooking time out of all the varieties (about 40 minutes) and cook up great in the instant pot.

-Green lentils are great to use in a French-style salad or as a warm side dish.
-This Green Lentil Salad is refreshing and the perfect make-ahead dish that the whole family will love.
+French Green lentils are great to use in a French-style salad or as a warm side dish.
+This Green Lentil Salad from The Healthy Foodie is refreshing and the perfect make-ahead dish that the whole family will love.